pactflow/docs.pactflow.io/website/docs/docs/examples/java/consumer/graphql/readme.md

 ---
 custom_edit_url: https://github.com/pactflow/example-consumer-java-graphql/edit/master/README.md
-title: Example Java Junit Consumer
+title: Example Java GraphQL Consumer
-sidebar_label: Example Java Junit Consumer
+sidebar_label: Example Java GraphQL Consumer
 ---

 <!-- This file has been synced from the pactflow/example-consumer-java-graphql repository.
 Please do not edit it directly.
 The URL of the source file can be found in the custom_edit_url value above -->